burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 There is one extra thing regarding delegating constructors.
 Once you have decided to delegate construction work to another constructor, you **can not** initialize any member in the initializer list of constructors.

-If you add member initialization into the previous code snippet, it will lead to compile error:
+If you add member initialization into the previous code snippet, it will lead to a compile error:

 ```cpp
 // Compiler Time Error: